kewalaka/blog/content/post/2024/02/avm-resource-interfaces/index.md

   }
 ```

-This is the same approach for other resources, for instance creating role assignments against a storage container.
+This same approach is repeated for other resources, for instance creating role assignments against a storage container.

 ## Find the code on GitHub